cortexjs-legacy/read-cortex-json/README.md

 This method is different from `cortexJson.read()` that it will validate some stuff and flavors the object with some default values which cortex registry needs.

-If `options.file` is provided, it will use as `cortex.json` directly.
+If `options.file` is provided, it will be used as `cortex.json` directly.

 ### cortexJson.clean(cwd, json, callback)